About This Series

 If you like this cache, you'll love my blog for puzzle lovers.
 Check it out at Puzzlehead.org.

 The design of this cache was inspired by Riff's Second Annual Puzzle Contest, in which I tried to compete and failed miserably.
 (I solved the maze in #3 but got stuck along with everyone else on #4.)
-If you're up to the challenge, it begins somewhere on this site.
+A summary of the solutions to the puzzles in that contest is here.